AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/flightmodel/Helisim.md

 ## Center of Gravity Shifts

-When deciding your loadouts make sure you have a balanced load on both sides, otherwise the heli will pull to the heavier side! you will have to trim it out if it does.
-Also you need to think about weapons deployment aswell, if you shoot everything off one side but not the other you will become unbalanced.
+When deciding your loadouts make sure you have a balanced load on both sides of the aircraft, otherwise the aircraft will pull to the heavier side. you will have to trim it out if it does.
+Also you need to consider weight changes during weapons deployment aswell, if you shoot everything off one side but not the other you will become unbalanced.

 ## Wind Simulation